Comonadic Coalgebras and Bousfield Localization: Preservation of Comonadic Coalgebras Under Bousfield Localization

 \begin{proof} Write: \begin{itemize} \item $Q$ and $\QK$ for the cofibrant replacements in $\M$ and $\coalgkm$, respectively; \item $\RC$ and $\RKC$ for the fibrant replacements in $\lcm$ and $\coalgklcm$, respectively. \end{itemize} Pick a $K$-coalgebra $X$.
 The localization $\LC UX$ is weakly equivalent in $\M$ to $\RC QUX$ and that $\RKC \QK X$ comes with a $K$-coalgebra structure.
 We will take $\RKC \QK X$ to be our $\xtilde$, so we must show that

 in $\M$.
 The proof proceeds in three steps.

 For the first step, the cofibrant replacements $Q$ and $\QK$ give the commutative diagram

 in $\M$, in which $\varnothing$ is the initial object in $\M$.
-The right vertical map is a trivial fibration in $\M$.
+The right vertical morphism is a trivial fibration in $\M$.
 The forgetful functor

 being a left adjoint, preserves colimits and, in particular, the initial object.
-The map $\varnothing \to \QK X$ is a cofibration in $\coalgkm$.
-After applying $U$ its underlying map is a cofibration in $\M$ because the model structure on $\coalgkm$ is left-induced from that of $\M$.
+The morphism $\varnothing \to \QK X$ is a cofibration in $\coalgkm$.
+After applying $U$ its underlying morphism is a cofibration in $\M$ because the model structure on $\coalgkm$ is left-induced from that of $\M$.
 So the dotted filler $\alpha$ exists in $\M$.
-Moreover, the map $Q^K X \to X$ is a trivial fibration in $\coalgkm$, so after applying $U$ the bottom horizontal map is a weak equivalence in $\M$.
+Moreover, the morphism $Q^K X \to X$ is a trivial fibration in $\coalgkm$, so after applying $U$ the bottom horizontal morphism is a weak equivalence in $\M$.
 The $2$-out-of-$3$ property now implies that $\alpha$ is a weak equivalence in $\M$.

 For the second step, first recall that

 as categories.
 The fibrant replacements $\RC$ and $\RKC$ give the commutative diagram